 Nominations for our Annual Awards Dinner at Rydges in Queenstown will close Friday 20th July 2018.
 There will be no extensions to this date, so click the link below and get those nominations in!

 Registrations and nominations are still open for our Annual Awards Dinner on at Rydges in Queenstown on 14th September 2018.
 Come along and enjoy the winter wonderland of Queenstown and help us recognise those in our industry who have shown outstanding service and performance.

 Nominations will close on 20th July

 Click here to register or nominate someone

 For more information see our jobs page.https://security.org.nz/job-listing/security-alarm-technician/

 The NZSA Security Industry Awards is on again.
 This time we are at Rydges in Queenstown!

 The awards are an opportunity for the security industry to recognise and promote excellence and outstanding service performance among New Zealand security companies.
 We are once again being hosted by the gorgeous Kerre McIvor.
-To register for this exciting event, please go to the Events Page
+To register or enter a nomination for this exciting event, please go to the Events Page

 Rydges have a special accommodation deal for attendees, but hurry, as they will start releasing rooms back to the public from 14th May.
 To take advantage of this offer, click here